vtexdocs/help-center-content/docs/announcements/en/now-you-can-export-up-to-20-thousand-orders-at-the-same-time.md

 ---
-title: "Now you can export up to 20 thousand orders at the same time"
+title: 'Now you can export up to 20 thousand orders at the same time'
 id: 4JFEKzngwOiSYRonJtRy58
 status: CHANGED
 createdAt: 2020-07-24T18:53:36.928Z